 Once you arrive in Carmel Valley Village, spend time working your way through the wide variety of tasting rooms.
-All wine lovers will be able to find a wine to suit their palates, from the luscious wines and beautiful outdoor patio at Folktale Winery to the 100% estate-grown Burgundian varietals at Talbott Vineyards, to the delectable food-friendly pairings at Cima Collina, and the wine on tap at Joyce Vineyards.
+All wine lovers will be able to find a wine to suit their palates, from the luscious wines and beautiful outdoor patio at Folktale Winery to the 100% estate-grown Burgundian varietals at Talbott Vineyards, and the wine on tap at Joyce Vineyards.

 Day 3: Vineyard Ventures on River Road Wine Trail: Salinas Valley, California

 Spend your third day experiencing Monterey Wine Country’s true charm in the delightful, intimate tasting rooms scattered along the River Road Wine Trail.
 Here, local wineries specialize in limited-release vintages paired with genuine, unmatched hospitality.
 You’ll immediately feel right at home above the Salinas Valley while you meander in and out of tasting rooms.